oroinc/documentation/user_doc/back_office/system/integrations/zendesk_integration.rst

 The case fields are mapped to the Zendesk ticket fields as follows:

 .. csv-table::
-  :header: "OroCRM case field", "Zendesk field", "Comments"
+  :header: "Oro case field", "Zendesk field", "Comments"
   :widths: 20, 20, 40

-  "Subject","Subject", "Can be used to find the ticket/case in the grid" "Description","Description","Is also added as the first public comment for the both OroCRM case and Zendesk ticket" "Assigned to","Assignee","The email address of the *Assigned to* user is checked against the emails of Zendesk
+  "Subject","Subject", "Can be used to find the ticket/case in the grid" "Description","Description","Is also added as the first public comment for the both Oro case and Zendesk ticket" "Assigned to","Assignee","The email address of the *Assigned to* user is checked against the emails of Zendesk
   users: